pkroberg/csgoNades/README.md

    - Use the "Next" and "Previous" buttons to shuffle through grenade lineup videos.
    - Check the "I know this lineup" checkbox to remove a lineup from the shuffle.

-3. **Interactive Modal:**
-   - Click "Learn Lineups" to understand how to use the application effectively.
-   - You can choose not to show this modal again.

 ## Installation

    - This project requires the installation of Tailwind to edit the CSS.